its-me-abhishek/ccsync-docs/docs/index.md

         docker-compose build backend
         docker-compose up

 **Note:** If you plan to run the backend without Docker, run it as a `root` user preferably on `WSL` or any Linux Distro with a user that has elevated permissions to modify files and directories.
+This is because the server requires permissions to update your taskrc based on the Logged in user.

 **Note:** The Taskchampion sync server is currently being pulled from the repository [here](https://github.com/GothenburgBitFactory/taskchampion-sync-server).